abhishekanirudhan/abhishekanirudhan/README.md

-- 👋 Hi, I’m @abhishekanirudhan
+👋 Hi, I’m @abhishekanirudhan

-- 👀 I’m interested in using data to answer difficult questions.
-- 🌱 I’m currently learning deep learning and how to write better.
+I have a background in Economics and Data.
+I enjoy understanding problems, tinkering about, and eventually fixing them.

-- 📫 You can reach me on [twitter](https://twitter.com/abhi_a95)
+You can reach me on [twitter](https://twitter.com/abhi_a95)

 <!---
 abhishekanirudhan/abhishekanirudhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.